mannatkaurrr/sunflower-lefkovitch-model/README.md

 We will be conducting an age-stability sensitive analysis model on Maple to see whether the population A and B of Silverleaf sunflowers are growing or declining in consideration of their spatial parameters.
 For this analysis, we will be using the same proposed transition values for survival probability as shown above.
 We will assume the matrices are accurate to our model.

 For our analysis, we have used Professor Heffernan's sample Maple code to help us accurately model the age stability.
-If the age distribution is stable, we will find \( \lambda \) such that \( Lx = \lambda x \) where \( x \) is an eigenvector of \( L \). \( \lambda \) is the biggest, dominant, and real eigenvalue corresponding to the eigenvector.
+If the age distribution is stable, we will find **λ** such that **Lx = λx** where **x** is an eigenvector of **L**. **λ** is the biggest, dominant, and real eigenvalue corresponding to the eigenvector.

-If \( \lambda \) is greater than 1, all age classes in a particular population will be continually growing at that rate.
-If \( \lambda \) is less than 1, all age classes will be considered declining and the population that could possibly go into extinction.
+If **λ** is greater than 1, all age classes in a particular population will be continually growing at that rate.
+If **λ** is less than 1, all age classes will be considered declining and the population that could possibly go into extinction.

 Suppose that each population (A and B) has an initial population includes 50 achene seeds, 40 1-headed sunflowers, 30 2-headed sunflowers, 20 3-headed sunflowers, 10 4-headed sunflowers, 5 5-headed sunflowers.
-We can represent this as a vector, \(x_0\) for each population.
+We can represent this as a vector, **x₀** for each population.

 ---